emgaurav/emgaurav/README.md

 - 🛠️ **Incident Response:** Swiftly navigating the stormy seas of security incidents to bring systems back to safety.
 - 🧑‍🏫 **Mentoring:** Guiding cyber security enthusiasts through the maze of threats and defenses, sharing knowledge, and building the next generation of security experts.

-### Speaking & Conferences

-I regularly attend and speak at security conferences, sharing insights, learning from peers, and staying ahead of the curve in the ever-evolving field of cybersecurity.
-Check out my talks and upcoming events [here](https://github.com/emgaurav/).

 ### My Hobbies

 Apart from my professional endeavors, I have a deep appreciation for **classic movies** and **rock music**.
 These timeless classics and the raw energy of rock music keep me inspired and energized.